-Many customers do not perceive such increments to be significant, especially with dishes above $5, so there is some leeway there.
-Likewise, items unique to your truck or cart can be a little higher but also should not exceed the other items excessively.
-Doing so will make the latter more enticing to diners, especially those who visit your establishment regularly.
+Many customers do not perceive such increments to be significant.
+This especially goes for dishes above $5.
+Because of this, you have some leeway.
+Likewise, items unique to your truck can be a little higher but also shouldn’t exceed the other items excessively.
+Doing so will make the latter more enticing to diners, especially those who visit your truck regularly.

-Also, to get a better feel for the sense of value you are promoting, take a picture of each item on the menu in a way that mimics the actual presentation on the table.
+Also, to get a better feel for the sense of value you are promoting, take a picture of each item on the menu in a way that mimics your actual presentation.
 After doing so, ask yourself: Do the items look like they are worth the price you are charging?

 Could a change in presentation justify an increase in price?
 Is there consistency with the overall look or does there seem to be a wide range or inconsistency in the price versus its presentation?
 You’ll be amazed at what you discover when you look at the entire menu collectively through the customer’s eyes.